-This course is designed to prepare the K-6 pre-service teacher to apply curriculum principles and techniques in various learning environments with students of diverse abilities and needs.
-The pre-service teacher will demonstrate ability to plan, implement, and assess curriculum that includes current technology, materials, and community resources.
+This course is designed to prepare the PreK-6 pre-service teacher to apply curriculum principles and techniques in various learning environments with students of diverse abilities and needs.
+The pre-service teacher will demonstrate ability to plan, implement and assess curriculum that includes current technology, materials and community resources.
 Using information from informal assessment techniques, the pre-service teacher will make sound instructional decisions.
 The planned curriculum will reflect the pre-service teacher's understanding of the psychological and social development of the primary and preadolescent student.
 Using methods such as cooperative learning, the pre-service teacher will develop strategies that foster the inclusion of diverse learners and students of different cultures.
-The pre-service teacher will demonstrate the ability to plan and teach both skills and content within the K-6 area while building a community of engaged learners.
-Included in this course will be a review of the philosophical underpinnings that drive education in the K-6 environment.
-Prerequisites: EDUC 200 and SPED 101.
+The pre-service teacher will demonstrate the ability to plan and teach both skills and content in the PreK-6 area while building a community of engaged learners.
+Included in this course will be a review of the philosophical underpinnings that drive education in the PreK-6 learning environment.
+Approved federal background check and 18-hour practicum are requirements for this course.
+Learning Outcome: Public Speaking.
+Prerequisites: EDUC 200, SPED 10, and admission to the Teacher Education Program.
+Offered every year.